Tropical Cyclones WA: Forecasts & Alerts in Western Australia

 Follow Official Forecast Updates

 Most people rely on tropical cyclone forecast wa reports released by weather agencies.
-These updates show storm position wind strength and likely movement.
+These updates show storm position, wind strength, and likely movement.
 New reports appear several times each day.
 People should check them in the morning and again in the evening.
-During active periods they should check more often.
-These updates guide decisions on travel school closures and business operations.
+During active periods, they should check more often.
+These updates guide decisions on travel schools, closures and business operations.

 Use Live Maps and Satellite Images